 ORIGINAL DATE: JULY 6, 2010

-India is one of those places where the question of authentic, or “real” often comes up.
+India is one of those places where the question of authentic, or “real” travel, often comes up.
 I have heard backpackers say that Pahar Ganj – the backpackers ghetto in Delhi – is the “real India,” whereas the Delhi-ites I know have almost never been there, and would probably be happy if it was bulldozed.

 My own feeling is that backpacker culture is an import, and far from being “authentic” or “real” has actually caused the local culture to morph around it.
 It unwittingly creates a scene in which local people learn to cater to foreign tourists.
 And thus you find the Pink Floyd Café in the sacred town of Pushkar, and foreigners happily sipping beer in a place that is supposed to be entirely free of alcohol.

 Authentic travel in India to me is: